kossiitkgp/docs/events/git-and-github.md

 ## Timeline
 The Workshop should be held around the time when Gymkhana societies have their introductory seminar so that we also show our presence during the same time but with a workshop.
-Gymkhana societies have their introductory seminars in mid-August, so it's best to conduct the Workshop before the end of August.
+Gymkhana societies have their introductory seminars in mid-August, so it's best to conduct the Workshop by the end of August.
 ## Before the workshop

-Share an instructions file like [this installation guide](https://github.com/kossiitkgp/events/blob/main/2023/git-github-autumn/installation.md), along with the poster of the workshop.
+Share an instructions file like [this installation guide](https://github.com/kossiitkgp/events/blob/main/2023/Autumn/Git-github/installation.md), along with the poster of the workshop.
 The instructions should contain

 - How to install Git for Windows, Linux, and Mac separately
 - For Windows users, make that they install `git bash` and configure it